wisniewskikr/chrisblog-it-java-regular/interview/search-algorithms/java-binary-search-array-element/README.md

 ##### Hints
 Hints:
-* Array has to be sorted
+* Array has to be sorted in advance
+* Use WHILE loop
-* We need 3 variables: right, left, middle
+* Use variables: left, right, mid
-* We have to use the loop "while"
-* We have to narrow results until we find our target or return -1

 ##### Complexity